lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level1/breaking-a-carbon-nanotube.rst

 .. container:: justify

-    With the 'thermo_modify' command, we specify to LAMMPS that we want the temperature :math:`T_\mathrm{mid}` to be printed in the terminal, not the temperature of the entire system (because of the frozen edges, the temperature of the entire
+    With the *thermo_modify* command, we specify to LAMMPS that we want the temperature :math:`T_\mathrm{mid}` to be printed in the terminal, not the temperature of the entire system (because of the frozen edges, the temperature of the entire